onox/orka/docs/rendering/framebuffers.md

     The various objects described on this page are declared in the package `:::ada Orka.Rendering.Framebuffers`.

+!!! tip "Use a frame graph instead"
+    Use a [frame graph](/rendering/frame-graph/) instead to render a texture to the screen using one or more programs.
+    It will manage the needed framebuffers for you and automatically update the state needed for each render pass.

 ## Creating a framebuffer

 A framebuffer object can be created by calling the function `Create_Framebuffer`: